Podantics Podiatry Adelaide

 Orthotics help by re-aligning your posture from the ground up.

-When the foot posture is incorrect the entire body structure is incorrect.
-Biomechanical problems can increase stresses within the foot structures and the surrounding soft tissues, creating localised pain in the foot, ankle and also problems in the lower limbs, knees, hips and back.
+When your foot posture is incorrect, the entire body structure is incorrect.
+Biomechanical problems can increase stresses within the foot structures and the surrounding soft tissues, creating localised pain in the feet, ankles and also problems in the lower limbs, knees, hips and back.

-Foot orthoses allow the muscles, tendons and bones of the feet and lower legs to function at their highest potential by correcting misalignment.
-When appropriately prescribed, these orthoses can decrease pain and increase stability in an unstable joint, along with preventing potential progression or development of a deformity.
+Foot orthotics allow the muscles, tendons and bones of the feet and lower legs to function at their highest potential by correcting misalignment.
+When appropriately prescribed, these orthotics can decrease pain and increase stability in an unstable joint, along with preventing potential progression or development of a deformity.

 Who would benefit from orthotics?